julianlam/feps/fep/8c13/fep-8c13.md

 The Context Authority **MUST**:

-1. Resolve the Effective Context IRI and confirm it is a Context Object controlled by a local actor (per Root Authority Alignment).
+1. Resolve the Effective Context History IRI and confirm it is a Context Object controlled by a local actor (per Root Authority
+   Alignment).
 2. Authenticate the sender via transport (HTTP Signatures or equivalent) and map the request to an ActivityPub actor.
 3. Check sender authorization to submit Context Activities, informed by the current Thread Policy and local policy.